 Screenshots taken of AdWords and Excel and created by Author in Feb 2014

 Founder & CEO of Zebra Advertisement, a leading online advertising agency and Google Partners All-Stars Winner 2014.
-Rocco consults businesses of all sizes with an emphasis on Google AdWords, Facebook and cross-channel advertising.
-Rocco has been shortlisted as Young Search Professional of the Year by the European Search Awards (2013, 2014) and by the US Search Awards (2013).
+Rocco mainly consults large businesses with an emphasis on Google AdWords, Facebook and cross-channel advertising.
+Rocco has been shortlisted as Young Search Professional of the Year by the European and the US Search Awards (2013, 2014).
 He holds two Master of Science and two Bachelor of Science degrees and is fluent in English, Spanish and Italian.